KimikaTeorikoa/python-notes-tccm/contents/flowcontrol.md

 squares = [x**2 for x in range(1, 11)]
 ```

-We can also create a list with the squares of the even numbers from 1 to 10
+If only the squares of even numbers from 1 to 10 shall be included, we can tune the output
-as follows:
+adding a condition:

 ```python
 squares = [x**2 for x in range(1, 11) if x % 2 == 0]